-Working with local Training providers as part of the PGCE (Professional Graduate Certificate in Education) qualification, ONE serves as a placement setting for part, or duration, of the course.
+Working across our teacher trainee network, as part of the PGCE (Professional Graduate Certificate in Education) qualification, ONE serves as a placement setting for part, or duration, of the course.
 Here prospective teachers learn to apply the theory of teaching and learning in the work place.
 A PGCE is the traditional route taken by most graduates to start their teaching career.

 As an Outstanding college (Ofsted 2015), a placement at ONE will make a real difference to anyone thinking of becoming a teacher.